Private Limited Company Advantages & Disadvantages (Updated 2026)

 Reduced risk of personal liability

 As a sole trader, you are personally liable for all the debts and liabilities of your business.
-In a private limited company, you and any other shareholders are only liable for debts up to the value of your shares.
+In a company limited by shares, shareholders’ liability is generally limited to any amount unpaid on their shares.
+However, directors can still face personal exposure in specific circumstances, for example where they have given a personal guarantee, breached their duties, or continued trading improperly when the company was insolvent.
 That reduces the risk of having your personal assets seized to pay for the debts of the business if it fails.

 Related: Everything you need to know about Creditors and Debtors